Tuesday May 17, 2011, 12:01 pm Eastern Time

 Severed Fingers: This exciting forensics drama follows the members of an elite county medical team who just need part of one digit to solve any murder.

-Said Hamelin (via Twitter): "This one is really special.
+Said Hamelin (via Twitter): "Severed Fingers is special.
 You haven't seen anything like this!
-I don't know any other network that is doing crime scene investigations week in and week out."
+I don't know any other net that is doing crime scene investigations week in and week out."

 THREE NEW COMEDIES:

 Gut: An insurance agent in a crappy San Fernando Valley storefront office has a miserable life and a miserable family.
 Everybody calls him "Gut" because he's fat.
 Based on the UK series Dolt.